Dark Sun Rising, The Continuous War: Book 1, By K.M. Martinez–August 27, 2019

 Her grandmother, the Elder of Clan Kale, would beg to differ.
 And her brothers, Victor and Gabe, would tell her to shut up about it and just do what she is supposed to do: fight.
 Specifically, they want her to follow The Ways by participating in the Agora – the annual gathering where the seven clans compete for honor.

 But Mel has never been one for competition, and the other clans have started to take notice.
 So when she narrowly avoids being killed by a mysterious man the night before the Agora, she can’t help but wonder if the other clans have judged her according to The Ways: as a traitor.

 One way or another, this Agora is about to turn deadly.

-Paperback now available for pre-order: Barnes & Noble.
+Paperback now available on Amazon and Barnes & Noble.

 Excerpt from Dark Sun Rising